Promoting healing through therapy.

 Sexual exploration and play are a natural part of childhood sexual development; however, some childhood sexual behaviors may indicate more than harmless curiosity.
 In some cases, sexual behaviors pose a risk to the safety and well-being of the child and other children in his or her world.

-If you are a parent or caregiver with questions about problematic sexual behaviors (PSB), please email Clinical Services Manager Sarah Zuidema or call her at (616) 719-4689.
-Sarah can help determine if PSB screening and/or treatment may be appropriate for your child.
+If you are a parent or caregiver with questions about problematic sexual behaviors (PSB), please email Case Manager Marian Anderson or call (616) 719-4687.
+Marian can help determine if PSB screening and/or treatment may be appropriate for your child.

 Offered for children age 9 and under who have not disclosed sexual abuse but have exhibited problematic sexual behaviors.
 A trained specialist will meet with both the parent/caregiver and the child individually to gather information around the concerns, provide education around body safety and offer potential treatment recommendations.